 Who it’s for: Mixergy says its podcast is great for those who are working on businesses that are their calling, not just something they want to build up and sell.

-Intro: The Pitch is a Dragons’ Den style podcast which follows entrepreneurs at the point they sell their ideas to potential investors.
-The podcast is part of Gimlet media, a Brooklyn-based podcast company, and presented by Josh Muccio, an entrepreneur who started his first business — an online iPhone and iPad repair company — while still in college.
+Intro: The Pitch is a Dragons’ Den style podcast that follows entrepreneurs at the point they sell their ideas to potential investors.
+The podcast is part of Gimlet Media, a Brooklyn-based podcast company, and presented by Josh Muccio, an entrepreneur who started his first business — an online iPhone and iPad repair company — while still in college.

 Why should you listen?
 The podcast gives listeners insight into what goes on during high-pressure pitching situations.
 As well as being engaging listening, it provides insight into the techniques that can be effective at selling ideas to investors.